The species of mosquito that transmits Zika is the same as the mosquito that transmits Dengue, Chikungunya and Yellow Fever.2

 By being bitten by infected mosquitoes which carry the virus.
 The disease can also be caught through sex with an infected partner.2

-Many countries in the Pacific region, South and Central America, the Caribbean, Africa, and parts of south and southeast Asia (see map).1,3,4
+Many countries in the Pacific region, South and Central America, the Caribbean, parts of Africa, and parts of south and southeast Asia (see map).1,3,4

 Symptoms appear between 3-14 days and are generally mild.2 They can last 2-7 days and include fever, rash, conjunctivitis, muscle pain, joint pain, feeling of being generally unwell, and headache.2